'We are better than this:' Idaho teachers dress up as border wall, Latinos for Halloween

 The photos were posted to the Middleton School District's Facebook page.
-They were later deleted, but screenshots of the costumes began to circulate, drawing condemnation from people in the district and beyond.
+They were later deleted, but screenshots of the costumes began to circulate online, drawing condemnation from people in the district and beyond.

+The Idaho Education Association took to Facebook to comment on the inappropriate costumes.

+"The events that took place at Heights Elementary School in Middleton on Halloween are disturbing and inappropriate," the statement read.
+"The teachers involved, as well as school administrative personnel, and the Middleton School District showed extremely poor judgment."

 Dr. Josh Middleton, the district's superintendent, said in a video posted to the same Facebook page Friday morning that he wanted to "express my sincerest and deepest apologies" for the costumes.